Asthma

 How Common Is Asthma in Adults?

-About 21 million U.S. adults age 18 and older have asthma.
+Nearly 23 million U.S. adults ages 18 and older have asthma.
 Asthma is more common in female adults than male adults.
-Around 9.8% of female adults have asthma, compared to 6.1% of male adults.2
+Around 11.0% of female adults have asthma, compared to 6.8% of male adults.2

-Black and Puerto Rican adults have the highest rates of asthma in the United States.
-Black adults also have the highest rate of asthma attacks.2
+Black adults have the highest rates of asthma in the United States.
+Also, Black adults have the highest rate of asthma attacks.2

 What Are the Symptoms of Asthma in Adults?